SHAILAB-IPEC/EO1/README.md

 </p>

 ## Interleaved Vision-Text-Action Pretraining for General Robot Control
+> We sincerely apologize for the delay in releasing the data and model weights.
+As we’ve been focused on the paper DDL, progress has been slightly delayed.
+The optimized dataset and model release will follow right after—thank you for your patience.

 We introduce **EO-1** model, an open-source unified embodied foundation model comprising 3B parameters, trained on the carefully curated interleaved embodied dataset EO-Data1.5M, Web Multimodal Data, and Robot Control Data (AgiBotWorld, Open X-Embodiment, RoboMIND, SO100-Community, etc.).
 The **EO-1** model adopt a single unified decoder-only transformer that integrates discrete auto-regressive decoding with continuous flow matching denoising for multimodal embodied reasoning and robot control, enabling seamless perception, planning, reasoning, and acting in single model.
 This work highlights the following features: